HugoZAuad/HugoZAuad/README.en.md

 ###

-<p align="left">I am a Computer Science student passionate about technology and web development.
-I am always looking to learn and grow in the development area.</p>
+<h3 align="left">I am a Computer Science student passionate about technology and web development.
+I am always looking to learn and grow in the development area.</h3>

 ###

-<h2 align="left">About Me:</h2>
+<h1 align="left">About Me:</h1>

 ###

-<p align="left">I enjoy building interfaces that make sense, that are intuitive and functional, but also beautiful and agile.
-Because, at the end of the day, code is not just about running—it's about creating experiences.<br><br>🎯 Goal: I am seeking my first opportunity in the IT market to apply and expand my knowledge, contributing to innovative and challenging projects.</p>
+<h3 align="left">I enjoy building interfaces that make sense, that are intuitive and functional, but also beautiful and agile.
+Because, at the end of the day, code is not just about running—it's about creating experiences.<br><br>🎯 Goal: I am seeking my first opportunity in the IT market to apply and expand my knowledge, contributing to innovative and challenging projects.</h3>

 ###

-<h2 align="left">Tech Stack</h2>
+<h1 align="left">Tech Stack</h1>

 ###